Medical Spinal Injury Claims

 How JMW Can Help

-If your spinal injury was caused by the negligence of a medical professional, our specialist spinal injury solicitors can build a strong legal case to help you claim the compensation you deserve.
-We have many years of experience in handling claims relating to substandard surgery, failure to promptly diagnose and treat medical conditions, or failure to obtain informed consent from patients.
+If your spinal cord injury was caused by the negligence of a medical professional, our specialist spinal injury solicitors can build a strong legal case to help you claim the compensation you deserve.
+We have many years of experience in handling claims relating to the failure to promptly diagnose and treat medical conditions, substandard surgery or the failure to obtain informed consent from patients.
 We have also helped people who were given inadequate advice and information about a particular type of treatment or procedure.

 Our solicitors have many decades of experience in claims against the NHS and private healthcare providers on behalf of clients who have suffered because of medical negligence.